janelia-cellmap/cellmap-segmentation-challenge/README.md

 ```bash
 csc process --help
 ```

+During evaluations of submissions, for instance segmentation evaluated classes, connected components are computed on the supplied masks and the resulting instance IDs are assigned to each connected component.
+This will not merge already uniquely IDed objects.
+Thus, you do not need to run connected components on before submission, but you may wish to execute more advanced post-processing for instance segmentation, such as watershed.

 ## Visualize data and predictions

 To visualize the data and predictions, you can view them with neuroglancer.
 To do this, you can run the following command: